AdaCore/training_material/courses/rust_essentials/glossary.md

 Avoid this formulation.

 Prefer:
-- the expression's value is discarded;
+- any value produced by the expression is discarded;
-- when a block has no tail expression, the block has the value `()`.
+- a block with no tail expression evaluates to `()` if it completes normally;
+- a diverging block does not produce a value.

 ### Copying when the value is actually moved